yukinagae/genkit-firebase-functions-slack-bolt-sample/README.md

 ?
 Enter a value for SLACK_SIGNING_SECRET [input is hidden]
 ```

-To confirm your OpenAI API key is correctly stored as a secret, use the following command:
+To confirm your secret keys are correctly stored as secrets, use the following command:

 ```bash
 $ firebase functions:secrets:access OPENAI_API_KEY